 - Headaches in patients with cancer or impaired immune systems

-On occasion, your doctor may also recommend one or more of the following exams or imaging tests:
+If there are any concerning findings on your history or physical exam, your doctor may also recommend one or more of the following exams or imaging tests:

 - Full eye exam